November 1972 Popular Electronics

-In the proportional regions, under ideal conditions, it is possible to differentiate between
+In the proportional regions, under ideal conditions, it is possible to differentiate

-use this portion of the curves are known as proportional counters.
+Instruments which use this portion of the curves are known as proportional counters.

 Fig. 4.
 Chamber voltage vs. pulse size.

 In the Geiger-Muller region on the graph, the detector's voltage is increased

 to a level sufficient to cause an avalanche of freed electrons.
 For example, one

 alpha or beta particle or gamma ray will ionize an air atom with so much energy

 that a freed electron is capable of freeing another electron and these, in turn,

 reaches a point at which all ionization current pulses are equal in amplitude (G-M

 threshold point where all curves join to form a single curve on the graph).
 Radiological

 The last section of the graph is the continuous discharge region.
 Here, the detector's

-voltage is so high that once an ionization takes place, there is a continuous discharge of
+voltage is so high that once an ionization takes place, there is a continuous discharge

-region is of no use at all for detection of radioactivity.
+this region is of no use at all for detection of radioactivity.